jcraane/personal-blog-hugo/content/post/intellij_replace_regex.md

 val date = LocalDate(2020, 12, 16)
 ```

 We can use the following find/replace regex.
 The find regex finds the pattern 2020-10-10.
-The year is matched using (\d{4}) which matches exactly four digits and groups them because the \d{3} is between brackets.
-We can use this group in the replace field where $1 references this group ($0 matches the entire regular expression).
+The year is matched using (\d{4}) which matches exactly four digits and groups them because the \d{4} is put between parenthesis.
+We can use this group in the replace fiel.
+Note that $1 references the first group. $0 matches the entire regular expression.

 The replace plattern replaces it with LocalDate and uses the capturing groups from the find regex to fill in the year, month and day.